auth0/Auth0.swift/README.md

 ### Sign in With Apple

-If you've added [the Sign In with Apple Flow to Your App](https://developer.apple.com/documentation/authenticationservices/adding_the_sign_in_with_apple_flow_to_your_app) you can use the resulting `ASAuthorizationAppleIDCredential.authorizationCode` property obtained after a successful Apple autthentication to perform a token exchange for Auth0 tokens.
+If you've added [the Sign In with Apple Flow to Your App](https://developer.apple.com/documentation/authenticationservices/adding_the_sign_in_with_apple_flow_to_your_app) you can use the string value from the  `authorizationCode` property obtained after a successful Apple authentication to perform a token exchange for Auth0 tokens.

 ```swift
 Auth0